Roasted Papaya With Brown Sugar

 • What does roasted papaya taste like?

-• Can I omit the sugar?
+• Can I omit the sugar in this recipe?

 To soften brown sugar that has hardened, place it in a bowl, cover with a damp towel, and microwave for 30 seconds.
 Alternatively, use a food processor to break up clumps.
+To keep brown sugar soft, always store it in an airtight container.
+You can also stash brown sugar in the freezer for longer-term storage, though you'll need to wait for it to thaw before using.

 Updated by